haccer/subjack/README.md

 ## Practical Use

-I've included `scansio.sh` which is kind of a PoC script to mass-locate vulnerable subdomains using results from Rapid7's Project Sonar.
+I've included `scanio.sh` which is kind of a PoC script to mass-locate vulnerable subdomains using results from Rapid7's Project Sonar.
 This script parses and greps through the dump for desired CNAME records and makes a large list of subdomains to check with subjack if they're vulnerable to Hostile Subdomain Takeover.
 Of course this isn't the only method to get a large amount of data to test. **Please use this responsibly ;)**

 ## Contact